Codecademy/docs/content/java/concepts/math-methods/terms/floor/floor.md

   - 'paths/computer-science'
 ---

-The static function **`.floor()`** included in the `Math` class returns the largest integer value that is less than or equal to the argument.
+The  **`.floor()`** method included in the `Math` class returns the largest integer value that is less than or equal to the argument.
 When the provided value is either an integer, zero, not a number, or positive or negative infinity.

 ## Syntax